mayconfmelo/min-manual/template/manual.typ

 = Heading References <ref>

-You can reference headings even if they are unnumbered, like this @ref section.
+This is tye @ref section, and the next one is the @callout section.

-= Callout
+= Callout <callout>

 #callout[Simple default callout.]